francoisLaliberteDavignon/MemoMinder/README.md

 **MemoMinder** is a journaling app that serves as a simple companion for its users.
 It features a brain dump, scheduled reminder, calendar, and journal logs, allowing users to stay on top of their tasks and organize their thoughts in one place.
 Additionally, MemoMinder provides basic weather information, making it a versatile app for everyday use.

 ## APIs Used
-This project uses the following API:
+This project uses the following API and librairies:
 - [WeatherbitAPI] provides simple weather information. (https://www.weatherbit.io/)
 - [Auth0] allows user a secure access to the website. (https://auth0.com/)
 - [React-calendar] is the simple, user-friendly calendar used. (https://www.npmjs.com/package/react-calendar)